oryory2/QueryEngine/README.md

 - Id: 316593557
 - Email: izhakyor@gmail.com

-In this project I implemented a QueryEngine - that can handle a given Query from the User (represent by a String).
+In this project I implemented a QueryEngine that can handle a given Query from the User (represented by a String).

 Assumptions:
   - The only Object in the DataBase are Users And Orders.